 Dublin-based four piece, Sprints are the latest new act to emerge from the city fast becoming one of the most prolific places for hot new bands.
-With the recent success of other locals Fontaines DC, Girl Band & Silverbacks – Sprints are the latest in line ready to burst out of the city having just formed last year and are already creating a wave of excitement across Dublin with early single, ‘Kissing Practice’.
+Similarly with the recent success of other locals Fontaines DC, Girl Band & Silverbacks – Sprints are set to be the latest in line ready to burst out of the city.

-Their creative process is very much rooted to the everyday goings on around them and just like a true garage band, write and rehearse in their village home’s back garden shed.
+Their creative process is very much rooted to the everyday goings on around them.
+And just like a true garage band, write and rehearse in their village home’s back garden shed.
 Taking things to the next level, they were quick to team up with Girl Band’s Daniel Fox who has been producing them in his studio.
-Drawing influence from the likes of Sonic Youth, Iggy Pop, Patti Smith, The Strokes and LCD Soundsystem – there is a fun, energetic and retro feel to what they do but very much sounding as fresh and exciting as their local peers.
-The Cheek is a raw, raucous and bass fuelled single with post-punk and alt-rock influences.
-Laced with sarcasm, the song tackles sexuality head on.
+Drawing influence from the likes of Sonic Youth, Iggy Pop, Patti Smith, The Strokes and LCD Soundsystem.
+There is a fun, energetic and retro feel to what they do.
+But very much sounding as fresh and exciting as their local peers.

-Thematically it is all centres around my experience of sexual assault, unsolicited advances and sexuality as a whole.
-It’s raw, personal and high energy because it’s a song that is all about venting frustrations. “ Sprints have already started to build an army of local fans, with their last few shows around Dublin selling out rapidly.
+Moreover, Sprints have already started to build an army of local fans, with their last few shows around Dublin selling out rapidly.
 The band are now set to unleash their ferocious post-punk to the world.
+Watch this space.

 The full track listing for the EP is as follows:

 Sprints are: Karla Chubb – Lead Singer and songwriter Colm O’Reilly – Guitar Jack Callan – Drums Sam McCann – Bass Guitar